SUMO1

 Small ubiquitin-related modifier 1 is a protein that in humans is encoded by the SUMO1 gene.

 Function

 This gene encodes a protein that is a member of the SUMO (small ubiquitin-like modifier) protein family.
 It is a ubiquitin-like protein and functions in a manner similar to ubiquitin in that it is bound to target proteins as part of a post-translational modification system.
 However, unlike ubiquitin, which is primarily associated with targeting proteins for proteasomal degradation, SUMO1 is involved in a variety of cellular processes, such as nuclear transport, transcriptional regulation, apoptosis, and protein stability.
 It is not active until the last four amino acids of the carboxy-terminus have been cleaved off.
 Several pseudogenes have been reported for this gene.
 Alternate transcriptional splice variants encoding different isoforms have been characterized.

 Most cleft genes have a sumoylation component.
 Analysis of chromosomal anomalies in patients has led to the identification and confirmation of SUMO1 as a cleft lip and palate locus.

-Interactions

-Small ubiquitin-related modifier 1 has been shown to interact with: